What do we do?

 Activities for Children with ASN

-We offer dancing lessons at a slower pace and with more repetition for children with additional support needs.
+We offer relaxed dancing lessons with the emphasis on fun for children with additional support needs.

 Each term we offer other activities such as visits to the climbing wall at Transition Extreme or visits to Cocoa Ooze for children with ASN and their siblings.
 Members are emailed when activities are available.